Display Details and Frequently Answered Questions

 You're joking about the midgets, right?

-Careful, most midgets don't appreciate being joked about.
+Be careful, most midgets don't appreciate being joked about.
 Things were different back

 then.
 Midgets were different.
 You can't look back and judge by today's standards.